 Melissa Reome is One Grilling @GRILLMOMMA

 Melissa Reome is one of our Otto Grill ambassadors, dishing out some amazing dishes and tantalizing us with her bright-colored photos.
-Reome has always loved to cook and fell in love with cooking over a live fire when she was first introduced to it.
+Melissa has always loved to cook and fell in love with cooking over a live fire when she was first introduced to it.
 She loves a challenge and if she can cook a dish in the kitchen she wants to make a better version outside on the grill.
 For her, outdoor grilling brings her joy, and the fact that she can grill up a dinner in a hurry after a full day’s work is quite satisfying.
 “The fact that I can grill a steak hot and fast in just a few minutes is honestly my favorite feature of the Otto Wilde Grill.”

-When Reome grills, she grills with culinary style.
+When Melissa grills, she grills with culinary style.
 She grills with precision and creativity which sets her apart from many others in this industry.
 Her photo gallery on Instagram says it all.
 One look and your hooked.
 If you are a carnivore lover like her, you should be following @grillmomma.
 The flavor of her meals practically jumps out of each photo, which is why she is so widely loved.

 Gender Doesn’t Matter on the Grill

 To Reome, gender doesn’t mean a thing behind the grill because the grill knows no gender.
-Reome “think[s] that men and women should be created equals when it comes to grilling.”
+Melissa “think[s] that men and women should be created equals when it comes to grilling.”
 Her stance on gender grilling equality comes from her own experience of being judged soley because she is a woman.
-Reome accounts, “I have been asked numerous times ‘who cooks the food on your social media accounts?’ as if being a woman means I have the inability to cook and/or grill.”
-And though Reome tries to ignore the passing comment of “Wow, you really can cook!”, she sees it as an opportunity to continue doing her thing and knocking down stereotypes of women behind a grill.
+Melissa accounts, “I have been asked numerous times ‘who cooks the food on your social media accounts?’ as if being a woman means I have the inability to cook and/or grill.”
+And though Melissa tries to ignore the passing comment of “Wow, you really can cook!”, she sees it as an opportunity to continue doing her thing and knocking down stereotypes of women behind a grill.

 Inspiring On & Off the Grill